Britannica's Tales Around the World: United Kingdom

-(*) Re-released by Brightspark under the title "Tangled Up".
+A further release titled Aesop's Animated Fables contains animated shorts that were not originally produced as part of this series.

 The complete collection was released containing all stories.

 Controversy

 When Brightspark rereleased episodes of Britannica's Tales Around the World under the title Tangled Up, The Walt Disney Company accused the company for "misleading consumers with numerous releases that confuse and undermine the trust those consumers have in Disney", especially when the re-release contained a similar title and cover artwork to Disney's 2010 film Tangled.